Police Tactical Unit (Hong Kong): Duties

 The PTU is responsible for training HKPF officers stationed within the Emergency Unit.

 Organization

 The PTU is made up of eleven companies, comprising in total about 2,000 officers.
 Each company (under the command of a Superintendent) is made up of 4 platoons, each led by an Inspector or Senior Inspector.
 A platoon comprises 32 Officers with 1 Station Sergeant (senior NCO) and 8 Sergeants.

-The unit consists of the Training Division, Support Division, Research and Development Division, Emergency Unit, Special Tactical Contingent and the Special Duties Unit.
+The unit consists of the Training Division, Support Division and Research and Development Division.